Cluster randomized trials designed to support generalizable inferences: Discussion

 \section{Discussion}

-We described a nested cluster randomized trial design where clusters are selected for inclusion in the trial with known sampling probabilities that depend on cluster characteristics and proposed robust augmented weighting estimators estimators for this design that allow the sampling probabilities to depend on baseline covariates.
+We described a nested cluster randomized trial design where clusters are selected for inclusion in the trial with known sampling probabilities that depend on baseline covariates, and proposed robust augmented weighting estimators for this design.
 The robustness of the proposed estimators stems from the fact that the sampling probability and the probability of treatment in the trial are known by design and thus models for them can always be correctly specified.
-Our estimators give evaluators the option of exploiting individual-level data on the relationship between covariates, treatment and outcomes, to further increase efficiency, while accounting for within-cluster dependence (including various forms of interference).
-We showed that knowledge of the sampling probabilities can be used to develop efficient augmented weighting estimators of causal estimands that pertain to the non-randomized subset of the target population, but not those that pertain to the entire target population.
+Our estimators give evaluators the option of exploiting individual-level data on the relationship between covariates, treatment and outcomes, to further increase efficiency, while accounting for within-cluster dependence, including various forms of interference.
+We showed that, for causal estimands that pertain to the non-randomized subset of the target population, knowledge of the sampling probabilities can be used to develop augmented weighting estimators that are more efficient compared to augmented weighting estimators when the sampling probabilities are unknown.
+This improvement did not occur for estimands that pertain to the entire target population because their efficient influence function is the same, whether the sampling probabilities are known or unknown.